What is the best mantra book in 2022?

 One way to activate your chakras is by using mantras.

 In this book, Thomas Ashley Farrand introduces secret mantras from Tibet and India.
-Farrand discusses how to use these mantras to activate the chakras and to boost our spiritual development.
-Written by the leading authority on mantras, this is a must-read book.
+Farrand discusses how to use them to activate the chakras and to boost our spiritual development.
+Written by a leading authority, this is a must-read book.

 5: A Gnostic Prayer Book

-This pocket-sized book does one thing and does it very well: It gathers together all manner of mantras and prayers and reveals how to use them for spiritual development.
+I love this pocket-sized book for one reason: It gathers together all manner of mantras and prayers and reveals how to use them for spiritual development.
 This is an excellent companion book.
 Get this one plus one of the other books above.
 That’s my advice.

 Paul Harrison is a passionate meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in meditation and mindfulness.
 He studied meditation in beautiful Oxford, UK, and Hamilton Ontario Canada, and earned his degree at Staffordshire University.